Styling Tips for Fine, Thin Hair

 Pick up a root booster to give your hair added oomph.
 Root boosters use lightweight polymers keep your hair from falling flat before the end of the day.
 And if you must, use a super light hairspray to keep flyaway strands in place.

 Choosing the right hair brush will make a world of difference when it comes to styling your hair.
-There are many types from which to choose--made from a variety of high tech and natural materials.
+There are many hairbrushes made from a variety of high-tech and natural materials to choose from.

-You will most likely choose at least a couple of different hair brushes to perform different tasks, but the one you can't live without is the vented brush.
-It will be your best friend when it comes to blow drying.
+You will likely want to choose at least a couple of different hair brushes to perform different tasks, but the one you can't live without is the vented brush.
+It will be your best friend when it comes to blow-drying.
 The vents allow currents of warm air to pass through, giving your fine, thin hair the added body it needs.

-A good hair day typically begins with a good blow dry (and, of course, low humidity!).
-Frist of all, ditch the nozzle attachment—it concentrates air flow and heat, which can actually flatten your hair.
+A good hair day typically begins with a good blow-dry (and, of course, low humidity!).
+First of all, ditch the nozzle attachment—it concentrates airflow and heat, which can actually flatten your hair.

 Set the dryer on a medium heat setting then lift and dry individual sections of your hair with your vented brush.
 When your hair is completely dry, “set” the volume with a cool air shock from the blow dryer.

 I wouldn’t advise using this curling technique on a daily basis, but it is great for a night on the town or special event.
-It involves styling your entire head with a curling iron—also obviously not something you want to attempt if you’re short on time.
+It involves styling your entire head with a curling iron, which is not something you want to attempt if you’re short on time.

-Wrap small sections of your hair around the curling iron, starting at the root and working out to the ends.
+Wrap small sections of your hair around the curling iron.
+Start at the root and work out to the ends.
 Hold each section in place for 10 to 15 seconds.
 When you have completed curling your entire head, give your hair a finger fluff while bending over.
-I’m told you won’t even need styling products for this one—I’m dubious, but willing to give it a try!
+In some cases, you may not even need styling products.

-Things to Avoid if You Have Fine, Thin Hair
+Things to Avoid if You Have Thin, Fine Hair

-Overuse of heavy styling products.
-Don’t let your stylist sell you products that just won’t work on your hair.
+- Overuse of heavy styling products: Don’t let your stylist sell you products that just won’t work on your hair.
 Steer clear of product made with wax and oil—they weigh hair down and tend to melt from the heat of styling tools.
-The combination of heat and goo aren’t good for your fine, thin hair!
+The combination of heat and goo isn’t good for your fine, thin hair!

-Coloring your hair.
-Sure, coloring your hair can plump up your hair initially.
-However, long term use of bleaches and dyes, whether permanent or semi-permanent, can change inner hair structure, resulting in dryness and a limp appearance.
+- Coloring your hair: Sure, coloring your hair can plump it up initially.
+Long-term use of bleaches and dyes, however, whether permanent or semi-permanent, can change inner hair structure, resulting in dryness and a limp appearance.